DataDog/integrations-core/envoy/README.md

 `cluster.<CLUSTER_NAME>.grpc.<GRPC_SERVICE>.<GRPC_METHOD>.success`

-If you care only about the cluster name and grpc service, you would add this to your whitelist:
+If you care only about the cluster name and grpc service, you would add this to your `included_metrics`:

 `^cluster\.<CLUSTER_NAME>\.grpc\.<GRPC_SERVICE>\.`